 Use of Tuition Waivers for Cost Share Contributions

 Tuition payments can be used to meet Cost Share Commitments.
-However, how the Tuition Commitment is recorded in the Cost Share Summary systems depends on the type of Tuition.
+However, how the Tuition Commitment is recorded in the Workday depends on the type of Tuition.
 There are two types of Tuition:

-- Tuition Payment: when the cost of the tuition is charged to a UW Budget.
+1. Tuition Payment: when the cost of the tuition is charged to a UW funding source.

-- Waived Tuition: when the UW waives, or does not charge, the tuition.
-UW is absorbing the cost of tuition, and no Budget is being charged for the cost of the tuition.
+2. Waived Tuition: when the UW waives, or does not charge, the tuition.
+UW is absorbing the cost of tuition, and no funding source is being charged for the cost of the tuition.
 Thus, the UW is the provider of the Cost Share Contribution.

-A Tuition Payment is charged to a Budget, so it is “tagged” just as any other non-FEC expense is tagged.
-Tuition payments are not handled any differently than any other non-FEC expense.
+A Tuition Payment charge to the Cost Share Aware Line Worktags.
+Tuition payments are not handled any differently than any other expense.

 The amounts in the “Credit” column are the amount of the waived tuition.
 In the example below, the amounts of $4,081 and $5,080 are waived tuition: